Windsor, Ontario: 19th century

-The François Baby House in downtown Windsor was built in 1812 and houses Windsor's Community Museum, dedicated to local history.
+The François Baby House in downtown Windsor was built in 1812 and houses Windsor's Community Museum dedicated to local history.

 Windsor was the site of a battle during the 1838 Upper Canada Rebellion.
 It was attacked by a band of 400 Americans and rebels from Detroit who burned a steamboat and two or three houses before being routed by the local militia.
 Later that year, Windsor also served as a theatre for the Patriot War.

 In 1846, Windsor had a population of about 300.
 Two steamboats offered service to Detroit.
-The barracks were still manned.
-There were various types of tradesmen, a bank agency and a post office.
-The city's access to the Canada–US border made it a key stop for refugee slaves gaining freedom in the northern United States along the Underground Railroad.
+The barracks were still in operation.
+There were various tradespeople and other occupations, including bank agencies and post offices.
+The city's access to the Canada–US border made it an essential stop for refugee enslaved people gaining freedom in the northern United States along the Underground Railroad.
 Many went across the Detroit River to Windsor to escape pursuit by slave catchers.
 There were estimated to be 20,000 to 30,000 African-American refugees who settled in Canada, with many settling in Essex County, Ontario.

 Windsor was incorporated as a village in 1854 (the same year the village was connected to the rest of Canada by the Grand Trunk Railway/Canadian National Railway), then became a town in 1858, and gained city status in 1892.

 The Windsor Police Service was established on July 1, 1867.

-A fire consumed much of Windsor's downtown core on October 12, 1871, destroying more than 100 buildings.
+A fire consumed much of Windsor's downtown core on October 12, 1871, destroying over 100 buildings.

 The Windsor Star Centennial Edition in 1992 covered the city's past, its success as a railway centre, and its contributions to World War I and World War II fighting efforts.
 It also recalled the naming controversy in 1892 when Windsor aimed to become a city.
 The most popular names listed in the naming controversy were South Detroit, The Ferry (from the ferries that linked Windsor to Detroit), Windsor, and Richmond (the runner-up in popularity).
 Windsor was chosen to promote the heritage of new English settlers in the city and to recognize Windsor Castle in Berkshire, England.
 However, Richmond was a popular name used until World War II, mainly by the local post office.